vpavlenko/cache-aware-binary-search/README.md

-This is sample code that shows how cache-oblivious binary search can be faster than a dumb one.
+This is sample code that shows how cache-aware binary search can be faster than a dumb one.

 Sample output:
 ```